Meeting Time: Tuesdays and Thursdays from 8am to 9:15 am

 The course covers introductory topics in computer security.
 The goal is to expose students to a broad range of security challenges facing us today.
 The course examines a wide range of topics in operating systems, software engineering, and network and communications security.

-Important: This course is accompanied by a Lab, taught Fridays from 11:15am to 12:30pm in SN011.
-You must be enrolled in CS535 to attend the Lab.
+Important: This course is accompanied by a distance learning lab that runs certain Fridays from 8am-9:15am.
+There may be some capacity for mask-to-mask delivery in SN014.
+You must be enrolled in CS535 to attend the remote Friday sessions.
 No exceptions.
-That lab will expose students to hands-on experimentation of concepts discussed in the course.
+These labs will leverage infrastructure built specifically for this course, and will expose students to hands-on experimentation of concepts discussed in the lectures.
 Enrolled students must have their own laptop; we will provide access to virtual machines on our servers.
+Many of the labs are built around a gamified cybersecurity experience.

 When sending me email about this course, make sure to add the preamble "COMP535:" to the subject line; otherwise, responses will be slower than normal.